-If you have a custom Windows Vista\7\8\10 ISO which doesn't seem to work from the \_ISO\WINDOWS\xxx folder, try renaming it as .isope and place it in the \_ISO\MAINMENU folder.
+If you have a custom Windows Vista\7\8\10 ISO which doesn't seem to work from the \_ISO\WINDOWS\xxx folder, try moving it the \_ISO\MAINMENU folder (E2B v1.A8+) or use the .isope file extension.
 This may also work for some standard Windows Install ISOs which do not require a Product Key in the AutoUnattend.xml file.
 If the E2B Blue Console window does not appear, run a Windows Command shell console and type wpeinit - after 20-30 seconds you should see the E2B Blue console window appear and load the ISO file as Y:.
 Now you can continue to use the custom ISO in the normal way.

 If you don't want the blue console to prompt you to repair Windows, ensure your .XML file contains LOADISONP.CMD instead of LOADISO.CMD.

 Files ending in .iso64 will only be listed in the menu if a 64-bit CPU is present (.iso32 also supported) (E2B v1.94+).

 E2B will try to use WIMBOOT to boot Windows Install ISOs.
 WIMBOOT requires >1.3GB of RAM and only works with standard Microsoft Windows Install ISO files.

 WIMBOOT has the advantage that an XML file and a Removable USB Flash drive (or WinHelper drive) is not required.

 If a dual-architecture (32-bit + 64-bit) ISO is detected, E2B will prompt you to select 'x86' or 'x64' but if the system contains a 32-bit CPU, E2B will automatically pick the x86 version and you will not be prompted.